 Foursquare is a lot more ‘playful’ than other sites on our list.
 However, the platform can offer some great opportunities for businesses that it features:

 Customer reviews are key to understanding why people are using your business, and what you can do to improve their experience with you.
-Whichever platform you choose, make sure your feedback is:
+Whichever customer review website or product review website you choose, make sure your feedback is: